-To see a detailed diagram of this logon flow, see Appendix A, "Looking at the IBM Global Network logon flow."
+To see a detailed diagram of this logon flow, see Appendix A, "Looking at the network logon flow."

-Logging on to the IBM Global Network
+Logging on to the network

-When you see the IBM Global Network "Welcome" message, use a batch logon record to log on to the IBM Global Network.
-The batch logon record contains an IBM Global Network /\LOGON command that provides the following information to the network:
+When you see the network "Welcome" message, use a batch logon record to log on to the network.
+The batch logon record contains a network /LOGON command that provides the following information to the network:

-- Your IBM Global Network account ID
+- Your network account ID

-- Your IBM Global Network user ID
+- Your network user ID

-- Your IBM Global Network password
+- Your network password

-- A new IBM Global Network password and IBM Global Network password verification
+- A new network password and network password verification

-NOTE: When you registered on the IBM Global Network, you were assigned an IBM Global Network password.
+NOTE: When you registered on the network, you were assigned an network password.
 The first time that you log on to the network, you are required to change this password.

-In the batch logon record, combine the /\LOGON command with the following IBM Global Network commands:
+In the batch logon record, combine the /LOGON command with the following network commands:

-- a /\SELECT command that selects EDIRECT, which specifies Expedite/Direct - a /\USERDATA command that includes the value BSCEDI
+- a /SELECT command that selects EDIRECT, which specifies Expedite/Direct - a /USERDATA command that includes the value BSCEDI

-After you send the batch logon record, you will not receive confirmation from the IBM Global Network that you are logged on.
-If your IBM Global Network logon is successful, you will receive the Expedite/Direct "Welcome" message.
+After you send the batch logon record, you will not receive confirmation from the network that you are logged on.
+If your network logon is successful, you will receive the Expedite/Direct "Welcome" message.